 Rental: You can rent wheels in Kennebunk, Saco or Portland at Gorham Bike and Ski for $35 per day.

-There are so many great and accessible options for cycling in New England – so, what are you waiting for?
+There are so many great and accessible options for biking in New England – so, what are you waiting for?
 Oh.
 It’s winter.
 Well… start planning some spring trips, then!

-What’s your favorite trail to ride in New England?
+What’s your favorite bike paths in New England?